marcos-inja/sex-bot/README.md

 The sex bot can't hear the word "sexo" he thinks it's a reference, or complains to you, be careful talking about it around him, maybe he likes it, but maybe he doesn't!

 Add the sex bot to your discord server! clicking [**here**](https://discord.com/oauth2/authorize?client_id=939352035394998353&scope=bot&permissions=388160)

+## How to use
+- Use `!piada` to tell a random joke
+- He answers the word "sexo", with some random phrase